How To Become A Cocktail Bartender

 There are a huge amount of options if you strike out on your own.
-You could set up an agency (like we have) and offer several services to the drinks industry including events, consultancy and staffing.
+You could set up a bar staffing agency (like we have) and offer several services to the drinks industry including events, consultancy and staffing.

-The drinks industry is an amazing, global business that creates a huge amount of opportunities and experiences if your work within it.
+The drinks industry is an amazing, global business that creates a huge amount of opportunities and experiences if you work within it.

 The best place to start is a committed bartending career.
 For many years, bartending was seen as a stop-gap and a career that lacked any opportunity – this could not be further from the truth.